Israeli identity card: Law and common practice

 Furthermore, in December 2011, a Peace Court (Magistrate Court) in the Krayot region acquitted an Israeli citizen from Nahariya who refused to present his identity card to a policeman upon request.
 The judge ruled that the current interpretation of law must be in the spirit of the Basic Law: Human Dignity and Liberty (enacted in 1992); such a refusal should be deemed legitimate unless the state-official has a reason to suspect that the person before them has committed an offence.
+The ruling that the police can demand a person to show an ID card only when there is reasonable suspicion against them, was reiterated by the Supreme Court in 2021.

 In addition to the above law, the identity card is required in order to exercise certain civil rights.
 Until recently, it was the only valid identification for voting in general elections.
 However, since 2005, the law also permits the use of a valid driver's license or a valid Israeli passport.

 When not specifically required by law, other identification may be used.
 In Israel, access to many office buildings or guarded areas requires showing ID.

 Identity cards are issued by the Israeli Ministry of Interior through offices across the country.
 The document is issued to all residents over 16 years old who have legal permanent residence status, including non-citizens.
 Up until July 2012, the document had no expiry date, and it could be used as long as it was intact.
 All non-biometric identity cards will expire after 10 years or in July 2022, whichever date is earlier.
 Identity cards issued to temporary residents have the same duration as the visa that grants temporary residence to the person in question, usually one year.